geocomPP/sdv/chapter.md

 and the development of packages that augment R's preinstalled 'base graphics'.
 Thus R has become a key tool for analysis and visualisation used by the likes of Twitter, the New York Times and Google.
-Thousands of consultants, design houses and journalists also rely on R: it is no longer merely the preserve of academic research and many graduate jobs now list R as a desirable skill.
+Thousands of consultants, design houses and journalists also rely on R - it is no longer merely the preserve of academic research and many graduate jobs now list R as a desirable skill.